-When a woman gives birth at home, she is free to eat what she wants, assume any position she wants, and push or not push depending on how she feels.
+When a woman gives birth at home, she feels safe and knows she is free to eat what she wants, assume any position she wants, and push or not push depending on how she feels.
 When no one is telling her what to do, she is able to “tune in” and listen to “the still, small voice within.”
 The same loving consciousness that knew how to grow her baby inside her perfectly, knows how to get her baby out safely and easily, if only she will let it.
 With no one shouting commands at her, a woman is free to relax, and naturally birth her baby.
 After the birth, there is no one there to separate her from her baby.
 She can hold and nurse him as long as she wishes.
 Women all over the world are rediscovering the fact that birth works best when it is interfered with least.

 In the past several years I have received thousands of stories from women and couples who have successfully given birth without medical assistance.
 Their stories speak for themselves.
 No one, however, regardless of their “expertise,” can guarantee that a baby will be born safely.
 Some babies die.
 It’s simply nature’s way.